maze2point0/create-pybossa-tasks/README.md

 - input file projection: EPGS 4326 (WGS 84)

-Test your results:
-- adjust the file "simple_map.html"
-- change the geometry in line 12, e.g. copy and paste a single geometry from the output .csv file
-- adjust the height and width of the map in line 46, so that they fit to the height and width you specified before
-- open the file in your webbrowser

 # create_tiles_grid.py
 - get geometry of all tiles that intersect with input file, area of interest
 - two output files: e.g. polygon_tiles_grid.shp (for use in your GIS) and polygon_tiles_grid.csv